 - Sylvan Learning’s Book Adventure

 - Local Library

 - Often Professional Sports teams offer a reading program.
 Look into your home’s Pro-sport team

 - Six Flags Read To Succeed

 “Pull words off a page and making meaning, and for some children that is just a very difficult thing to do.
-That has nothing to do with with intelligence, it has nothing to do with exposure, but as everything to do with, I was born with this brain.”
+That has nothing to do with intelligence, it has nothing to do with exposure, but has everything to do with, I was born with this brain.”